jaquith/cmp-integrations/README.md

 ### Opt-in Model

- - Tealium iQ will not fire any tags, or set any cookies, until a consent decision is available from the CMP.
-If the expected CMP is not active on the page, no tags will be allowed to fire at all.
+ - Tealium iQ will not fire any tags, or set any cookies, until a consent decision (that includes permission to run Teaelium iQ) is available from the CMP.
+If the expected CMP is not active on the page, or Tealium iQ is not consented to, Tealium iQ will not run, and no tags will be allowed to fire at all.

  - If a consent decision isn't found when Tealium iQ loads, this solution will continually poll until one is found.

  - Until a consent decision is found, all events are queued, so they can be processed when a decision is found.

- - When a consent decision (either implicit or explicit) is available from the CMP, tags will be fired in accordance with that consent for all events that have been queued.
+ - When a consent decision (either implicit or explicit) is available from the CMP, the first check is whether Tealium iQ is allowed to run (since it sets cookies).

+  - If Tealium iQ is allowed to run, tags will be fired in accordance with that consent for all events that have been queued.

  - If the found consent decision is implicit, those events go into another queue after implicitly consented tags have been fired, so they can be re-processed for newly consented tags if the user makes an explicit decision.
 The solution will poll for an explicit decision until one is found.